-It is important that you think about the questions in the previous section in light of the events that prompt the necessary conditions for learning to occur.
+It is important that you think about the questions in the previous section that may prompt the necessary conditions for learning to occur.
 These instructional events can help you determine the most effective ways for your students to structure their learning.

 The following is based upon Robert Gagne’s work.

 1. Gain Attention The purpose of this event is simply to arouse your student’s curiosity.
 You might ask leading questions, create scenarios, run on-line demonstrations, or point to external Web sites that promote curiosity and exploratory learning.

 2. Inform the learner of the learning outcomes Learning outcomes are the pivot for the scope and meaning of the module and should be discussed with the students from the start, in light of your module learning, teaching and assessment strategy.

 3. Stimulate the recall of prior knowledge “Scaffolding” or building upon prior knowledge and experience is a crucial teaching method.
 You may begin the module with some review of prior materials, create self-assessment tests covering materials from required pre-requisite materials, establish parallels to common knowledge, and/or provide hypertext links to basic background materials.
 You can then make links to new materials.

 4. Present effective learning materials Provide students with the materials to be learned or the means by which they can actively discover them.
 You can create short audio/video lectures, PowerPoint presentations, text examples, links to the Web, projects, and experiments that ask students to search out materials and then present these materials to the class.